 Jim’s experience as a boy in the Ozark hills built his conservation values, including passion for the land and for the livestock on it.
 Fifteen years ago Jim and his wife of 29 years their young family to the Snoqualmie Valley.

 Says Jim, “Moving forward, KCD will play a more integrated role in implementing regional food policy and building social equity and will expand its contribution to local solutions for healthy cities facing long-term climate related issues.”

 Jim strongly believes we have entered a new era in conservation both locally and regionally.
 “Economically viable farming in King County that supports families and feeds us locally is on the rise.
 Farmers here, with renewed support, are joining conservationist, cities and non-profit advocacy groups to lead change.”

-Kirstin Haugen is the newly elected Supervisor in 2019.
+Kirstin Haugen was elected to the KCD board in 2019.

 Throughout her career she has worked on rural development, environmental preservation, and public policy.
 She has served as staff to two King County Councilmembers, a Cascadia College trustee, a 4Culture boardmember, and a King County Charter Review Commissioner.

 As a member of the board of supervisors, Kirstin looks forward to investing her experience and passion to help guide KCD into a strong future by focusing on how KCD’s work can promote equity, transparency, and representation.